hzsrc/webpack-theme-color-replacer/README.md

                 ...ThemeColorReplacer.getElementUISeries('#409EFF'), // primary color of element-ui
                 '#0cdd3a',  //other custom color
             ],
-            cssPrefix: true,  // optional.
-Add a 'body ' prefix to each class name.
-This can raise css priority. resolveCss(resultCss) { // optional.
+            cssPrefix: true,  // optional, String or `true` or Function(selector, rules).
+Add a css prefix to each class name, `true` means to adding `body ` prefix.
+This can raise css priority over lazy-loading css. resolveCss(resultCss) { // optional.
 Resolve result css code as you wish. return resultCss.replace(/#4b0/g, '#ed4040')
             },